 Looking for a family-friendly place for your children to create crafts inspired by their favorite fictional characters?
 Check.

-Impressing a date or your significant other by admiring a photography exhibit or watching a series of short films produced by local students?
+Impressing your significant other with a fun, cheap date by admiring a photography exhibit or watching a series of short films produced by local students?
 Check.